Public Access to University Information

 - Records and Information Management Office

-- Respond to requests for public information.
-Assist General Counsel in advising University staff and decision makers regarding access to University information.
-Maintain Appendix A: Examples of Public, Private, and Confidential Information.
+- Assists General Counsel in advising University staff and other decision-makers regarding access to University information.

-- Administrative Policy: Internal Access to University Information
+- Administrative Policy: Managing University Records and Information

 - Office of the Registrar Policies on Access to Student Records